[Notes on Statistics]Monetary Aggregates (Market volume, outstanding)/ Short-term Money Market and Bond Markets

-Data that are not mentioned their source are compiled by the Bank of Japan.
+Data for which no sources are mentioned are compiled by the Bank of Japan.

 Short-term Money Markets